Yarrabozaed/c-shell/README.txt

 - help: manual descriptions for wash
 - exit: exists shell
 - man: prints the README if no specific command manual is requested, can also be done by typing "man wash."
 If a specific command is requested, the command's man is given.

+- In development:
+  - Data processing in R for CSV files.
+  - Basic data-wrnagling for CSV/XL files in R.